rwhite35/spring-testcontainer-postgre/README.md

 ### BUILD/RUN DEBUG

-The build and run - which will creates each required container - simple select the Testcontainers TestGreetingsApplication file with its main() method and run that in debug mode.
+Build and run TestGreetingsApplication in debug mode - which will instance the required containers - including Greetings API Service application.
+TestGreetingsApplication main() method calls Greetings API Service main(), running both applications in parallel.
 Once the process has completed, there should be four containers with one being postgres:latest and another Microcks-Uber:1.8.1 for mocking data for automated testing.
-If that's given, follow the steps in Database Setup to test the database and connection, create a new record and read in a records username value.
+For more details and quick start instructions, check out `Database Setup` and `API Setup` under the doc folder.

 Enjoy!